KolbySnider/sqlrecover/README.md

 4. Decodes each record's serial-type body into typed values and emits them with provenance as JSON or CSV, plus an optional summary report.

-Residual recovery is inherently heuristic — overwritten or coalesced freeblocks yield partial rows.
-The tool keeps weak matches but flags them `suspect` rather than discarding them, leaving triage to the examiner.
-Recovered text that isn't valid UTF-8 is preserved losslessly as hex (`$text_raw` / `0x…`) so nothing is silently dropped and output never corrupts.
+Residual recovery is heuristic by nature: overwritten or coalesced freeblocks yield partial rows.
+The tool keeps weak matches but flags them `suspect` instead of dropping them, leaving triage to the examiner.
+Recovered text that isn't valid UTF-8 is preserved as hex (`$text_raw` / `0x…`) so nothing is silently lost and the output never corrupts.

 ## Project layout